NolanSmyth/sbi_microlensing_transformers/README.md

 ## Running the Pipeline

 The pipeline is designed to be run sequentially.
 Key settings can be adjusted in `config.py`.
 Note that the first two steps involve generating and training on simulated data, while subsequent steps focus on evaluation and analysis.
-A trained network is provided in this repository for convenience.
+A trained network `model_best.pkl` is provided in this repository for convenience and is used by default for the evaluations.
 Please note that a GPU is highly recommended to take advantage of the speed of the network.

 ### Step 1: Generate Base Simulations